MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/vs-xbox/configure-your-development-console.md

 ## Activate the console as a dev kit

+Activate Dev Mode on the retail Xbox One console.
+To do this, download the Dev Mode Activation app from the Xbox One store.
-Activate the Xbox One console as a development kit; see <a href="https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/devkit-activation" target="_blank">Xbox One Developer Mode activation &#11008;</a>.
+See <a href="https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/devkit-activation" target="_blank">Xbox One Developer Mode activation &#11008;</a>.

 ## Set your sandbox on your development kit